zachpmanson/notes/notes/Archive/Problems/SeleniumBasic.md

 Everything that's required to get VBA and Selenium to work together.

-This is a cut down version of an old [blog post](https://zachmanson.com/blog/basic-seleniumbasic/).

 SeleniumBasic is a Selenium based framework for the VB family that has been unmaintained since 2016.

 ## Installation